-September 11 2001 was a day I'm sure many residents of Danbury (as well as the nation) will never forget.
+September 11 2001 is a day I'm sure many residents of Danbury (as well as the nation) will never forget.

 I remember that morning like it was yesterday.
-I woke up, made my usual cup of coffee, walked outside to my porch and saw what must have been the most vivid and bluest sky I've ever seen.
-As usual, I was running behind schedule and scrambling to get ready to work but thankfully I lived rather close to my job at the time.
+I woke up, made my usual cup of coffee, walked outside to my porch at my lake house in Sandy Hook and witnessed what must have been the most vivid and bluest sky I had ever seen.
+As usual, I was running behind schedule and scrambling to get ready to work (thankfully I lived rather close to my job at the time).

-While ironing my clothes, I was catching up with the morning news (I think I was flipping back between Good Morning America and the Today Show) and laughing at the thought of my friends goofing on me when I walk into the office late again since I told them I would in the office on time the day before.
+While ironing my clothes, I was trying to catch up with the news flipping back and forth between ABC and NBC while chuckling at the thought of my colleagues at work laughing at me when I walked into the office late again since I told them I would be on time today.

-I can recall reaching for the remote control and was in the process of shutting off my television when news broke that "something" hit one of the World Trade Center towers.
-I didn't think much of it at the time because who in theri right mind would think that someone would deliberately fly an airliner into one of the tallest buildings in the country.
+I can distinctly recall reaching for the remote control and placing my finger of the power button when it was announced that "something" hit one of the World Trade Center towers.
+I didn't think much of it at the time since who in their right mind would think that someone would deliberately fly an airliner into one of the tallest buildings in the country.

-While driving to work, while I usually listen to Stern in the morning, I tuned to 1010 WINS just to find out about whatever hit the tower...that's when I first learned that something serious happened and as a second plane at the other tower.
+While driving to work, while I usually listen to The Howard Stern Show in the morning, on that morning I listened to 1010 WINS in order to find out more information regarding the accident at WTC...that's when I first learned that something serious happened as the reporter announced witnessing a second plane hit the tower.
 By the time I made it to my job, the reality of the situation had already hit me...the country was under attack.